roma-glushko/frens/README.md

 `frens` gives you:

-- An organized and system way around staying in touch with friends and family.
+- An organized and systematic way around staying in touch with friends and family.
 - A low-effort way to record and remember big moments in your life.
 - A way to track how your relationships develop over time.